pantajoe/friendly_id-globalize/README.md

 rails generate friendly_id_globalize
 ```

+## IMPORTANT
+It is important to run `rails generate initializer` before starting your application.
+It provides an initializer that overrides `FriendlyId::History`.
+Only after that, you can still use the history module without using the
+globalize module (for some models in your project).

 ### Translating Slugs Using Globalize
 The `FriendlyId::Globalize Globalize` module lets you use
 [Globalize](https://github.com/globalize/globalize) to translate slugs.
 This